Platform finder

 Gatekeeper

-A platform cannot be a real recommendation if readers cannot open, fund, or legally use the account in their country.
-We separate US, UK, Canada, Malaysia, UAE, Saudi, and other market access before comparing features.
+A platform only belongs on the shortlist if readers can open, fund, and legally use the account in their country.
+The page groups US, UK, Canada, Malaysia, UAE, Saudi, and other market access before comparing features.

 Product type must match the job